ant-design/ant-design/components/form/index.en-US.md

 > Related issue: [#47031](https://github.com/ant-design/ant-design/issues/47031), [#43175](https://github.com/ant-design/ant-design/issues/43175), [#52152](https://github.com/ant-design/ant-design/issues/52152)

-This is because in the form, the `label` is converted to a `label` tag, and the `label` tag will trigger the `focus` event of the form element by default.
-You can bind the corresponding form element through the `htmlFor` attribute, or bind an empty element to avoid this problem:
+This is because in the form, the label uses the [HTML label element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) to wrap the form control, thereby achieving focus on the corresponding control when the label is clicked.
+If you do not want this behavior, you can disconnect this association by using the `htmlFor` attribute:

 ```diff
 - <Form.Item name="switch" label="Switch">